-Longer evaluation period would be expected if the combination of BM-RS, SMTC occasion and measurement gap configurations does not meet pervious conditions.
+Longer evaluation period would be expected if the combination of SSB-RS, SMTC occasion and measurement gap configurations does not meet pervious conditions.

-Editor’s Note: FFS what evaluation period would be expected if BM-RS are in the same OFDM symbols with RLM/BFD/CBD-RS, or other BM-RS.
+Editor’s Note: FFS what evaluation period would be expected if SSB-RS are in the same OFDM symbols with RLM/BFD/CBD-RS, or other SSB-RS.